(CNN) -- Controversial Dutch politician Geert Wilders was cleared Thursday of inciting hatred against Muslims, the Dutch justice ministry said.

 It drew complaints from the European Union and the Organization of the Islamic Conference, as well as concern from the United States.

-Comments Wilders made in a variety of media between 2006 and 2008 form part of the case against him.
+Comments Wilders made in a variety of media between 2006 and 2008 formed part of the case against him.

-Wilders has said he has done nothing wrong.
-If found guilty, he would face up to two years in prison and a fine of up to 19,000 euros ($26,000) for each charge.
+Wilders said he did nothing wrong.
+If found guilty, he would have faced up to two years in prison and a fine of up to 19,000 euros ($26,000) for each charge.